edinburgh-napier/set09121/lectures/lecture4.md

 }
 ```

-Naming convention for functions uses the *snake_case*.
+The naming convention for functions uses *snake_case*.

 ---